Decimals Greater than 1 as Fractions

 Basics on the topic Decimals Greater than 1 as Fractions

-Decimals Greater Than 1 as a Fraction Example
+Decimals Greater Than 1

 The first step is to set up a place value chart to the hundredths place, and write the number on the place value chart.
 This means one goes in the ones place, five goes in the tenths place, and seven goes in the hundredths place.